 Cathy May, Karen Whichello, Bridget Livsey and Anne Ross are all parents of young adults with these conditions.
 It is a pre-requisite that all members of Side by Side are either parents, have close family members or have the conditions themselves as we believe it gives a unique and essential depth of knowledge and understanding.
 Our team of coaches and trainers have a broad and varied knowledge and experience of living and/or working with people with Autism, ADHD, Asperger Syndrome, Dyspraxia, Dyslexia, Pathological Demand Avoidance (PDA), Oppositional Defiance Disorder (ODD), Obsessive Compulsive Disorder (OCD) and Tourette's Syndrome.
 They each bring unique skills and specialties so we are able to tailor the coach or trainer to the individual needs of the client.

 Cathy May has worked extensively as a Specialist Coach supporting adults and families with children with Autism, ADHD and PDA since 2009.
-She has an MA in Autism and is currently the Senior Specialist Coach for the charity, ADD-vance.
-She previously worked in a specialist school supporting children with these conditions as well as their parents.
-Cathy also delivers consultancy in professional organisations and schools and previously ran the helpline for the Hertfordshire Branch of the National Autistic Society.
-She has co-facilitated a number of local support groups and has delivered coaching to hundreds of families over years.
-Cathy is a member of The Association for Coaching.
+She has an MA in Autism and is currently studying to be a Cognitive Behavioural Therapist at Oxford University.
+She is also included on the Preferred Providers Register on the Disabled Student Allowance quality assurance framework for supporting university students.
+She was previously the Senior Specialist Coach for The ADD-vance ADHD and Autism Trust and ran the helpline for the Hertfordshire Branch of the National Autistic Society.
+She has also worked at a specialist school supporting children with these conditions as well as their parents.
+Cathy offers consultancy and supervision to professionals and organisations such as schools and leisure providers and previously co-facilitated a number of local support groups.
+She is a member of The Association for Coaching and has delivered coaching to hundreds of families and adults over the years.

 Karen Whichello worked within a specialist autism school supporting children within the classroom with behaviour difficulties.
 Her specialism was PDA and Asperger's Syndrome including children with suspected or confirmed PDA.
 She is a mother of children with these conditions and has written and developed PDA training courses As well as writing and delivering training courses she continues to work with schools and families who have children with these difficulties.
 She has an OCN level 3 Certificate in Working with Students with Autism.